golemfactory/golem-js-preview-program/tasks/1-run-a-task/FEEDBACK.md

 | -------------------------- | ---------------------------- |
 | Modify a `main.mjs` script |                              |

-List any additional steps that were necessary to resolve the task (other than the steps in the README.md).
+List any additional steps that were necessary to resolve the task (other than the steps in the README.md):
+[

+]

 ### Feedback:

 #### JS SDK Docs

+[

-[Could you find the necessary information?
+Could you find the necessary information?
 If not what topics were difficult to find?

 How would you change the structure/navigation of the docs?
 Recommend changes,

 Are examples and tutorials useful?
 What was missing, and what was too detailed or unnecessary?

 Have you noticed any errors?
-Please describe them or provide links to issues if you have already reported them.]
+Please describe them or provide links to issues if you have already reported them.

+]

 #### JS golem-js

+[

-[Is the API natural to solve the tasks?
+Is the API natural to solve the tasks?
 If not how would you expect it to be?

 Have you encountered any errors in the golem-js lib?
 Provide the link to issues.

-What additional features would you add?]
+What additional features would you add?

+]

 ## General feedback: